pouya-eghbali/sia/README.md

 # Sia

 Sia - Binary serialisation and deserialisation with built-in compression.
-You can consider Sia a strongly typed domain specific binary language for describing data.
+You can consider Sia a strongly typed, statically typed domain specific binary language for building data.
 Sia preserves data types and supports custom ones.

 ## Why?